The younger Professor X still has a full head of hair, and sports a longer, hippie-style mane.

 Comes Great Responsibility: Xavier coming to terms with the responsibilities of his powers and his role as mutant leader (and the personal sacrifice it requires) is a major plot point.

 Comically Missing the Point: When Hank unveils his set-up so that any mention of what happened in Paris on TV is recorded, he proudly notes that it'll record from all three networks and PBS.
-Logan makes a sarcastic comment about this in a clear nod to the fact that there were far more than three networks in the present day.
-Hank gets slightly offended and reiterates he's also got it set-up to record PBS, thinking Logan was making fun of him for only being able to record from three networks.
+Logan, coming from a future where there are far more than three networks, makes a sarcastic comment about it.
+Hank, not understanding what Logan is getting at, gets slightly offended and reiterates he's also got it set-up to record PBS.

 The X-Men series has a long tradition of ignoring this trope, but now it goes over the top.
 When Wolverine tells Xavier about his future, he advises him to search for people with certain names: Scott, Jean... and "Storm."
 Having just read Logan's mind, Xavier certainly would know who he's talking about, but still.

 It's also played straight a few times.
 Quicksilver is never called by that name, for instance.

 Quicksilver looks and acts like his nephew, Speed, and even wears a similar pair of goggles.

 Condescending Compassion: Played with.
 A nurse tells Mystique that she feels sorry for the blue-skinned woman she saw on the TV because it must have been such a shame to be born looking like that, but she's unaware that she's talking to the woman in question.

 Conservation of Ninjutsu: At the start of the film three Sentinels pretty much make a total party kill with one only losing an arm.
 For the finale even after bottle necking the ships with stormy weather and an exploding aircraft the remnant still destroy more Sentinels than at the start.